Technology ยท 8 min read

 Tips & maintenance

 5. Clean cooling vents and fans annually.
-Dust buildup causes thermal throttling — the CPU deliberately slows down to avoid overheating.
+Dust buildup causes thermal throttling, where the CPU deliberately slows down to avoid overheating.

 Common questions